cihantuncer/CachePool.js/README.md

 // And a Class.
 class myClass{
    // We don't need provide init function for CachePool,
-   // because this constructor will be triggered natively
+   // because this constructor will be triggered natively when a cache object is created.
-   // when a cache object is created.
+   // But if we can also provide a init function, it will be called when an object is created.
     constructor(){
       this.id       = null;
       this.name     = "Cached Object";